 Proper equipment is essential to becoming skilled in most sports, and skating is no exception!
 Skaters cannot learn skills unless their skates fit well and support their ankles.
+A well thought out purchase of good skates will encourage enthusiasm and excitement in anyone learning to skate.
+If at anytime you have questions or concerns regarding your equipment, please consult with any of our coaches. |

 Equipment